 Of all the big-name supermarket canned cat foods, experts find certain flavors of Fancy Feast OK.
 It's a lukewarm endorsement, though.

-Also, for less than a little can of Fancy Feast, you can get a bigger can of Trader Joe's Chicken, Turkey and Rice Dinner (*Est. 60 cents for a 5.5-oz. can).
-Trader Joe's canned cat food contains some better grains, but no byproducts and no artificial flavors, colors or preservatives, making it by far the best supermarket pick.
+Also, for less than a little can of Fancy Feast, you can get a bigger can of Trader Joe's Chicken, Turkey and Rice Dinner (Est. 69 cents for a 5.5-oz. can) .
+Trader Joe's canned cat food contains some grains, but no byproducts and no artificial flavors, colors or preservatives, making it by far the best supermarket pick.

-Excellent Susan Thixton covers five Fancy Feast classic flavors, including the Classic Chicken Feast.
+Susan Thixton covers nine Fancy Feast classic flavors, including the Classic Chicken Feast.
 Her reviews are detailed and fact-based, studying ingredient quality, ingredient sources and more before assigning a rating to each cat food.

-Review: Fancy Feast Cat Food, Susan Thixton, Updated December 2010
+Review: Fancy Feast Cat Food, Susan Thixton, As of January 2014

-Excellent Veterinarian Lisa Pierson recommends higher-quality canned cat foods first, but she says she'd "much rather see a cat eat any canned food" -- including Fancy Feast -- versus dry food, which she says is usually too high-carb and always too low-moisture to be good for cats.
+Veterinarian Lisa Pierson recommends higher-quality canned cat foods first, but she says she'd "much rather see a cat eat any canned food" -- including Fancy Feast -- than dry food, which she says is usually too high-carb and always too low-moisture to be good for cats.

-Review: Cat Chat -- Cat Food Supermarket Brands, Tracie Hotchner, Not Dated
+Review: Cat Crazy -- Cat Food Supermarket Brands, Tracie Hotchner, Not Dated

-Good This website lists cat foods that are suitable for cats with feline inflammatory bowel disease (IBD).
-To make the list, foods must be free from low-quality grains, dairy and certain spices and additives that can irritate cats' bowels.
-Fancy Feast makes the list, but only the Flaked Fish and Shrimp Feast and the Classic Feast flavors -- the only ones that are wheat gluten-free.
+This website lists cat foods that are suitable for cats with feline inflammatory bowel disease (IBD).
+To make the list, foods must be free from low-quality grains, dairy and certain spices, and additives that can irritate cats' bowels.
+Fancy Feast makes the list, but only the flavors that are wheat gluten-free.

 Review: Wet Food, Editors of IBDKitties.net, Not Dated